 Children love counting down to their birthdays, happily marking the days off the calendar as the day draws near — anticipating a party full of cake, presents, friends, and yummy food!
 However, for parents, birthday parties can sometimes bring to mind the stress of another planning task.
 There’s a whole lot of planning that goes into a child’s birthday party; guest list, location, invitations, food, gifts, and games.
 No matter how hectic the planning may be, it’s something all parents willingly go through to try to make that day special for their child.
 These inexpensive birthday party planning tips can help!
+It is easy hold a cheap birthday party for your child that won’t break the bank, but will be a great experience for all who attend!
+Try these five frugal birthday party ideas to help keep things fun and inexpensive.

 The problem with throwing your child a birthday party is the cost it entails, especially when the household consists of more than one child.
 Multiply that with every succeeding birthday year and the yearly parties can be quite a financial burden to an already tight household budget.
 Here is the good news- parties don’t have to be costly.
 With these inexpensive birthday party planning tips, you can throw a fabulous, memorable party for your child on a budget and your child will never even know.